-\subsection{Data Analysis.}
+\subsection{Data Analysis}

-Our work aims to construct a dataset that is not only comprehensive and dynamic but also emphasizes reasoning ability practices.
-In the following analysis, we demonstrate the strengths of our benchmark in terms of diversity of images and annotations and we visualizate the quantitative results.
+We aim to construct a dataset that is not only comprehensive and dynamic but also emphasizes reasoning capabilities.
+In the following analysis, we demonstrate the strengths of our benchmark in terms of diversity of images and annotations.
+The quantitative results are visualized in Figure \ref{fig:analysis}.

-First, Real-Time and Various Visual Content: Unlike traditional static image datasets, our benchmark incorporates temporally aware content and real-time data.
-As shown in Figure \ref{fig:analysis} (a) and (b), more than 50\% of the images in our dataset were collected in 2025, and approximately 70\% were collected in November 2024 and beyond, which avoids potential data leakage.
-Many images reflect dynamic scenes (\textit{e.g.}, crowded streets, interactive environments) captured at different times and locations, aligning with real-world AI deployment scenarios.
+First, our benchmark incorporates scene-aware content and real-time data.
+As shown in Figure \ref{fig:analysis}, more than 50\% of the images in our dataset were collected in 2025, and approximately 70\% were collected in November 2024 and beyond, which avoids potential data leakage.
+Many images reflect dynamic scenes (\textit{e.g.}, crowded streets, interactive environments) captured at different times and locations, aligning with real-world scenarios.

-Second, in our dataset, the coverage of a wide range of object categories, scene types, and bounding box annotations further support diverse downstream tasks from detection to high-level semantic inference and Interleaved Image-Text understanding.
+Second, in our dataset, the coverage of a wide range of object categories, scene types, and bounding box annotations further supports diverse downstream tasks from detection to high-level semantic inference and interleaved image-text understanding.
 As illustrated in Figure \ref{fig:analysis} (c), the high resolution of the images in our dataset makes it challenging for fine-grained understanding of the model and supports evaluation across varying input sizes.
-Additionally, as shown in Figure \ref{fig:analysis} (d), the various objects are labeled with different sizes of bounding boxes to meet the needs of multi-scale object detection, visual grounding and region-wise OCR evaluation.
+Additionally, as shown in Figure \ref{fig:analysis} (d), the various objects are labeled with different sizes of bounding boxes to meet the needs of multi-scale object detection and region-wise OCR evaluation.